PostsDesert/wholemeal/design.md

 - On initial load, don't show redirection text and redirection screen, just load the spinner view.
 - Combo counter icon should always be visible if combos exist.
 - Clicking the swipe button should dismiss the message after adding the combo.

-- Auth Screen should be disabled behind a feature flag (or disabled)
-- The user should be logged in and always able to edit lists.
-- "back to spinner" button should be a component and also the same for both pages
+- Buttons should higher off the floor on iOS PWA (is there a safe area that we can use for the bottom of the screen?)

 ### Todo (before internal release)

 Spinner View:
 - Add simple animation when adding to cart
     - I'm thinking that the text disappears, the emojis all move the center and a cart emoji fades in over the top as the emojis shrink.
 Then the cart fades out.
 This should be ~1 second.
-- Buttons should higher off the floor on iOS PWA (is there a safe area that we can use for the bottom of the screen?)
+- Experiment with different fonts.

 Lists View:
-- Instead of shrinking in side when going from desktop to mobile, the lists should just animate to a single list view.
+- Instead of shrinking the list width when going from desktop to mobile, the lists should just switch to a single list list.
+- The list header should have a giant black and white emoji of the list emoji in the background (might be only the lower half of the emoji).
+Then the labels and stuff with be the opposite color on top of it.
+    - The emoji might be back and white or a nice solid color.

 Combo View: